Article Information Updated April 2025.

 - Impressions: Impressions deal with how often your product is seen on the results page, including Amazon affiliate sites.
 This makes things like keywords and having a large variety catalog more important.
 The more people see of your product (where it’s relevant of course), the more impact it has on your ranking.

 - Click-through-rate: The click-through rate is the ratio of customers visiting your product listing compared to the total number of impressions generated.
-Using compelling images and optimized titles are important aspects to focus on to increase your CTR (click-through-rate).
+Using compelling images and optimized titles are important aspects to focus on to increase your CTR (click-through rate).

 These new adjustments to their ranking factors aren’t all Amazon is doing to take customer experience to the next level.
 They’re a company built from innovation, and they continue to seek out ways to both connect and enhance.
-Our internal team has some predictions on what we can expect.

 Optimizing Product Listings